mongodb/specifications/source/crud/crud.rst

      * and providing a non-string type will result in a server-side error.
      *
      * If a comment is provided, drivers MUST attach this comment to all
-     * subsequent getMore commands run on the same cursor.id returned from
+     * subsequent getMore commands run on the same cursor.
-     * the find command.
      */
     comment: Optional<any>;